Siirko/little_c_compiler/README.md

 Executable is present in `bin` folder with the name of `cmat`.

+## Why cmat ?
+Because normaly it should have matrix type but didn't had the time to implement it.

+## Execution
 The executable offers the option -h to display the help:

 ```